ml8/ml8.github.io/pages/hobby-projects.md

 - [Skate Dryer](https://github.com/ml8/attiny85-skate-dryer): A toy skate
   dryer using an ATtiny85 microcontroller to run a fan on a timer.
 Press a button a few times to set how long it runs.
-Not exactly cutting-edge embedded systems, but it dries my skates.
+Not exactly cutting-edge embedded systems, but it dries my skates, and I found it to be a nice way to explore the microcontroller, maybe others would find it a useful minimal example.
 - [Rhodes CS JupyterHub](https://github.com/Rhodes-CS-Department/jupyterhub-deployment):
   A bespoke JupyterHub environment on GCP/Kubernetes for students learning Python at Rhodes College, along with a set of [custom